Did the RBA interchange fee cap just slash the value of your rewards credit card? Find out here.

 - Card providers may also increase the number of points you’ll need to rack up for a rewards redemption option (e.g flights or gift card).
 If you find your rewards credit card has been devalued, use Mozo’s rewards revealer tool, which will help you determine the type of card that would suit your spending habits best.

-- For more tips, read our latest blog on treating yourself to the perfect rewards card.
+- For more tips, read our latest guides and treat yourself to the perfect rewards card.